-bIT informs the user of existing conditions that can lead to an increase in temperature at the surface of the body, within the body tissue, or at the focus point of the ultrasound beam in the bone.
+- The relative protein content of each tissue, since the absorption coefficients of the tissues are directly related to the protein content; absorption coefficients vary between 1 (skin, tendon, spinal cord) and 10 (bone) dB/cm MHz - 2.
+The perfusion of the fabric, which has a cushioning effect on heat generation and bIT informs the user of existing conditions that can lead to an increase in temperature on the surface of the body, within body tissue, or at the focus point of the ultrasound beam on the bone.
 That is, IT informs the user about the potential for temperature increase in body tissue.
 It is an estimate of the increase in temperature in body tissue with specific properties.
 The actual amount of any temperature rise is influenced by factors such as tissue type, vascularity, mode of operation, and others.
 IT should be used as a guide for the implementation of the ALARA principle.
 The thermal bone index (TIB) informs the user of potential heating at or near the focus after the ultrasound beam has passed through the soft tissue or fluid; for example, in or near the fetal bone of the second or third trimester.
 The cranial bone thermal index (TIC) informs the user of the potential heating of the bone at or near the surface; for example, cranial bone.
 The soft tissue thermal index (TIS) informs the user of the heating potential within homogeneous soft tissues.
-You can choose to view TIS, TIC. or TIB.
+You can choose to view TIS.
+TIC. or TIB.